mp285/hydrator/README.md

     npm install

-Start a hot-swappable dev-server:
+Start a hot-swappable development server:

-    npm run watch
+    npm run devserver

-And start a dev Electron app:
+And start up the app:

     npm run start

-Or package the Electron desktop app:
+Or package it all up as a desktop app:

     npm run build
     open Hydrator-darwin-x64/Hydrator.app